-© Copyright 2024 by the ERM International Group Limited and/or affiliates ("ERM").
+© Copyright 2025 by the ERM International Group Limited and/or affiliates ("ERM").
 All rights reserved.
 No part of this work may be reproduced or transmitted in any form or by any means, without prior permission of ERM.

+- 1. Objectives and benefits to suppliers

-- 2. Benefits to suppliers & setting the scene - 3.
-PCF calculation steps - 4.
-Deep Dive: Calculation approach to consider biogenic carbon in the PCF - 5.
-Q&A & next steps
+- 2. Setting the scene

+- 3. PCF calculation steps

+- 4. Deep Dive: Calculation approach to consider biogenic carbon in the PCF

+- 5. Q&A & next steps